Our Family's History

 Our journey let us to create embroidery and crochet workshops in surrounding humble communities.
 This would not only help textile art remain alive, but also would teach an employable trade to a struggling community and lead them to achieve economic stability.

-Our Wuaman Collection embodies who we are.
+WUAMAN embodies who we are.
 We are a family company who treats all its members as such.
 Members who have worked with us since our humble beginnings.
-Wuaman is the creation of my children, who will carry on our family business with the same philosophy.
-“We are artisans working alongside fellow artisans to create a better future.”
+Always with the same philosophy; “We are artisans working alongside fellow artisans to create a better future.”